armory/docs/content/en/armory-enterprise/try/instructions.md

 > Executing this pipeline multiple times will result in deploying new replica sets into the `quick-spin-prod` namespace.
 Once the newest replica set is fully available, the previous replica set has traffic to it disabled -- this behavior relies on the `red/black` deployment strategy

 {{< alert color="success" >}}Your pipeline is executing.
 Run it again to see what happens when you do not approve the deploy task to continue.
-Use the `teardown-quick-spin environment` pipeline to remove the a deployment.
+Use the `teardown-quick-spin environment` pipeline to remove the deployment.
 {{< /alert >}}

 ## Armory CD easy install container limitations and troubleshooting